Interpretability and Generalization Bounds for Learning Spatial Physics: Theoretical Results

 \subsection{Training Dynamics for a Linear Model}

-We wish to learn a matrix $\mW$ which converges to the action of a solution operator $\mA$.
-Recall the Green's function (\ref{eqn:green-operator}) for the Poisson problem, and its discretized problem (\ref{eqn:discrete-poisson}).
-It is necessary to also discretize the Green's function relative to the discrete measurement space.
-The continuous function can be constructed by $f(x) = \sum_i \vf_i \phi_i(x)$ where $\psi_i$ is a basis of the grid discretization.
-Basis functions $\psi_i(x)$ could be piecewise constant representing camera pixels, or piecewise linear, representing interpolation between point sensors.
+Suppose now that we wish to learn a matrix $\mW$ which converges to the action of a solution operator $\mA$.
+To determine the expected $\mA$, the Green's function needs to be discretized relative to the discrete measurement space.
+The continuous forcing function can be constructed by $f(x) = \sum_i \vf_i \psi_i(x)$ where $\psi_i$ is a basis of the grid discretization.
 The discrete solution operator is thus,

-We let $\mA_{ij}$ be the matrix in the brackets such that $\vu=\mA\vf$.
+where the matrix in brackets defines $\mA$.
 The MSE loss over the dataset for this model is

-We consider the case where our data is only sampled uniformly over subspaces of $\mathbb{R}^{n}$, such that $\mB$ is the matrix of rank $p+1$ of coefficients satisfying $f(x_i) = \vf_i = \mB \vc$.
+More generally, suppose the data is sampled uniformly over subspaces of $\mathbb{R}^{n}$ such that $\mB$ is the matrix of rank $p+1$ of coefficients satisfying $f(x_i) = \vf_i = \mB \vc$.
 For example, a polynomial function space can use the Vandermonde matrix $\mB_{ij}=[1, x_i,x_i^2...x_i^p]$.
-By Eq. (\ref{eq:A}), there exists a matrix $\mA$ such that all training and test data satisfies $\vu = \mA\vf$.
-The following result shows that out of distribution generalizations cannot be expected: \begin{theorem} Applying gradient descent a training dataset $\{\vu^{(n)}, \vf^{(n)}\}$ sampled from a function space $\mathcal{F}_{\text{train}}$, the model weights $\mW$ will converge to projection of the true operator $\mA$ onto the subspace of $\mathcal{F}_{\text{train}}$.
+By (\ref{eq:A}), there exists a matrix $\mA$ such that all training and test data satisfies $\vu = \mA\vf$.
+The following result shows that out of distribution generalizations \emph{cannot} be expected: \begin{theorem} Applying gradient descent on training dataset $\{\vu^{(n)}, \vf^{(n)}\}$ sampled from a function space $\mathcal{F}_{\text{train}}$, the model weights $\mW$ will converge to projection of the true operator $\mA$ onto the subspace of $\mathcal{F}_{\text{train}}$.
 Let the forcing functions be sampled by $\vf^{(n)}= \mB \vc^{(n)}$ where each component of $\vc$ is sampled independently with $\mathbb{E}[\vc_i] = 0$.
 Optimizing the loss (\ref{eqn:mse}) using gradient descent with an initial condition $\mW^0$ will converge to

 where $\mU$ is the left orthogonal basis of $\mB$ of shape $N_{\text{grid}}\times (p+1)$. \end{theorem}